-Should you miss the application deadline, walk-in applications may be accepted in the HG Magnet office.
+Should you miss the eChoices application deadline, walk-in applications may be accepted in the HG Magnet office.
 Eligible students are then admitted based on available openings and a first come, first served basis.

 Tours & Prospective Open House

-If you would like to advocate for this policy to change (back), contact the LAUSD Board of Education member for your area.
+If you would like to advocate for these policies to change, contact the LAUSD Board of Education member whose district you live in.